Arista Networks Inc. (ANET) with a beta value of 1.27 appears to be a promising investment opportunity. - News Daemon

 Sponsored

 During the last 5-year period, the sales growth of Technology Sector giant was 21.20%.
-While this was happening, its average annual earnings per share was recorded 31.90%.
+Company’s average yearly earnings per share was noted 31.90% at the time writing.
 With a float of $234.13 million, this company’s outstanding shares have now reached $304.93 million.

 Let’s determine the extent of company efficiency that accounts for 2993 employees.
 In terms of profitability, gross margin is +63.80, operating margin of +31.37, and the pretax margin is +31.58.